Create a project budget in 6 steps

 Why is the project budget important?

-Projects cannot be implemented without a detailed and well-defined project budget.
-Here are five reasons why you should formally budget a project.
+Project implementation needs a detailed and well-defined project budget.
+Here are five reasons why you budget for your project:

-• A detailed project budget is essential to developing a good project plan, without which the project is likely to fail.
+• A detailed project budget is necessary to develop a good project plan, without which the project is likely to fail.

-• Establishing a formal budget helps companies remain financially viable.
-If budgeted properly, it will help improve project profitability and overall success.
+• Formulating the formal project budget helps companies to remain financially viable, if the budget is properly prepared, it will help improve the project's profitability and overall success.

-How to create a basic project budget in six easy steps
+How to create the core project budget in six easy steps

-These six steps can help you pull finances together and create a project budget summary:
+These six steps can help you put financial resources together and create a project budget summary:

 1. Divide your project into tasks and milestones